Christoph16478/iq/iq_python.md

 **How Python is interpreted?**

 Python as a language is not interpreted or compiled.
 Interpreted or compiled is the property of the implementation.

 Python is a bytecode(set of interpreter readable instructions) interpreted generally.

 Source code is a file with .py extension.

 Python compiles the source code to a set of instructions for a virtual machine.
 The Python interpreter is an implementation of that virtual machine.
-This intermediate format is called “bytecode”.
+This intermediate format is called __bytecode__.

 .py source code is first compiled to give .pyc which is bytecode.
 This bytecode can be then interpreted by the official CPython or JIT(Just in Time compiler) compiled by PyPy.